Hannah was born and raised in Berlin.

 Films featuring her music have been nominated, awarded and screened at the Berlinale, Max Ophüls Preis Film Festival, Zurich Film Festival, DOK Leipzig, DOK.fest Munich, Deutscher Fernsehpreis, Deutscher Wirtschaftsfilmpreis, Achtung Berlin Film Festival, Vittorio Veneto Film Festival, Utah Film Award, Hot docs Toronto, among others.

-Hannah founded the music collective Field Kit with Berlin-based film composer John Gürtler.
+Hannah is a guest lecturer at the Berlin University of the Arts, Hamburg University of Music and Theatre and the Hamburg Media School and founded the music collective Field Kit with Berlin-based film composer John Gürtler.
 Together they released Field Kit's debut album with Nonostar Records in summer 2021.

 She is a partner of the Berlin studio collective